-On November 25, the Global Innovation Gathering (GIG) and the United Nations Association of Germany hosted the warm up event #Road2IGF: Data, Sovereignty, Democracy and an African Perspective in the context of the Internet Governance Forum that took place in Berlin November 25th-29th, 2019.
+In November 2019 the Global Innovation Gathering (GIG) and the United Nations Association of Germany hosted a warm up event #Road2IGF: Data, Sovereignty, Democracy and an African Perspective in the context of the Internet Governance Forum which took place in Berlin.

-The event included a keynote from Nanjala Nyabola on digital identity, a presentation of research findings from Sreekanth Mukku on the effects of data protection laws on national AI strategies in India and Germany as well as a panel discussion outlining projects and initiatives working for data sovereignty in the global south including Linda Bonyo, and Kudzai Mubaiwa.
-Together these experts shed light on questions concerning digital development, data and internet regulation and they debated how to ensure individual data sovereignty and how to ensure the use of data for development and public good.
+The event included a keynote from Nanjala Nyabola on digital identity, a presentation of research findings from Sreekanth Mukku (Project Manager on Data Privacy in the Global South at Konnektiv) on the effects of data protection laws on national AI strategies in India and Germany as well as a panel discussion outlining projects and initiatives working for data sovereignty in the global south including Linda Bonyo and Kudzai Mubaiwa.
+Together these experts shed light on questions concerning digital development, data and internet regulation and they debated how to ensure individual data sovereignty and the use of data for development for public good.

-By hosting this event we aimed to support the participation and amplify the positions of civil society representatives from the global south at this year’s IGF.
-Konnektiv supports the work of the Global Innovation Gathering.
-Both organizations are partners and share the mission to make development cooperation more open and innovative.
+By hosting this event we aimed to support the participation and amplify the positions of civil society representatives from the global south at IGF 2019.
+Konnektiv supports the work of the Global Innovation Gathering, our partner organization, as we both share the mission to make development cooperation more open and innovative.